rBurgett/technoagorist.com/data/episodes/0027/notes.md

 So, vote with your dollars, or don't vote with your dollars.
 Whatever.
 It's your decision, your life, and your conscience.

-This is Techno-Agorist, episode 27.
+This is TechnoAgorist, episode 27.